cybera/text2img/README.md

 ### 1. Start a Rapid Access Cloud (RAC) GPU instance

-Sign up for a RAC account from the [RAC portal](https://rac-portal.cybera.ca/users/sign_in).
+Sign up for a RAC account from the <a href="https://rac-portal.cybera.ca/users/sign_in" target="_blank">RAC portal</a>.
 Ensure you're accessing RAC from the Edmonton region, then Launch a RAC GPU instance and ensure you are able to use `$ ssh` to access the instance.

 > &#x26a0; You can use any GPU flavour to host the `text2img` project, but if opting for **g1.\*** make sure to skip the "Upgrading CUDA Version" step

-Attach a volume to your instance, at least 80 GB (ideally 100 GB) using the instructions [here.](https://wiki.cybera.ca/display/RAC/Rapid+Access+Cloud+Guide%3A+Part+1#RapidAccessCloudGuide:Part1-Volumes)
+Attach a volume to your instance, at least 80 GB (ideally 100 GB) using the instructions <a href="https://wiki.cybera.ca/display/RAC/Rapid+Access+Cloud+Guide%3A+Part+1#RapidAccessCloudGuide:Part1-Volumes" target="_blank">here</a>.

 ### 2. Install Docker

-Paste the following script ([from Docker installation website](https://docs.docker.com/engine/install/ubuntu/)) into an `install_docker.sh` file:
+Paste the following script (<a href="https://docs.docker.com/engine/install/ubuntu/" target="_blank">from Docker installation website</a>) into an `install_docker.sh` file:

 ```shell
 # Add Docker's official GPG key: